 Retail landscape is more competitive than ever.
 Thanks to omnipresent brands like Google, Amazon and Apple, customers are used to personalized products and unique digital journeys.
 Retailers need to deliver the same level of experience as the tech giants to retain their mindshare among customers.
 Retail industry history is full of digital laggard companies that failed to adapt and digital pioneers that achieved success from nothing.

 In 2017, the term “retail apocalypse” started being used following the news about major retail bankruptcies from 2010 to 2017.
 Abercrombie&Fitch, Blockbusters, GUESS?, Toy”R” Us, J.C.
 Penney are only a few of the retailers that have either announced their bankruptcy or shut down stores during this period.
 The shift in customer habits towards digital shopping is considered as one of the main factors that drove the retail apocalypse.
 Therefore digital transformation is not an option for retailers anymore, it is a requirement to survive.
+However, retailers should have a digital transformation strategy and framework to be able to succeed since ~70% of digital transformation projects fail due to various challenges.

 What are the key technologies enabling retail digital transformation?